 In 2004, the camino was just being rediscovered.
 Martin Sheen’s film was still more than half a decade away, as were other books and documentaries which popularised the route with people all over the world.
 It was still a relatively undiscovered jewel, though word of mouth was starting to grow.
 Albergues were frequent and comfortable, local restaurants served up good food, and the pathway was well marked to prevent people from getting lost.
 By the next time I walked it, in 2013, the forces of commercialisation had upgraded the facilities somewhat.
 There were more places to stay, to eat, more services to transport your bags, and the path seemed a bit better maintained and serviced.
 But the spirit of the camino still remained, along with the beauty of the Spanish landscape and the charm of its people.
 And the pilgrims remained the same.
 They were the same assortment of varied, interesting, diverse characters, all with their own unique wisdom and reasons for walking that way.

 The Meseta was a stretch of the Camino that ran from the cities of Burgos to just beyond Leon, about 200 KM in total.
 It was a portion that many derided as flat, uninspiring and boring, and some even advised me to take a bus and skip it altogether.
 That would have been a serious mistake.
 I was inspired by the Meseta, where crimson sunrises greet the pilgrim over flat plains carved up by canals, fields of sunflowers smile at you as you wander past, friendly dogs greet you as you amble through sleepy adobe villages, and the vast expansive sky above is so close you could reach up tear off a piece of cloud.
-Little villages like Hontanas, Boadillo, Carrion de los Condes, Ledigos, Terradillo de los Templarios and Calzadilla de los Hermanillos were tiny little jewels where I spent some of my best times with my newfound friends in 2004 and 2013.
+Little villages like Hontanas, Boadillo, Carrion de los Condes, Ledigos, Terradillo de los Templarios and Calzadilla de los Hermanillos were tiny jewels where I spent some of my best times with my newfound friends in 2004 and 2013.
 The Mesata was where I managed to find the centre of the universe in the middle of nowhere.
+I needed to see it again, if only for a short while.